Gavriil1/CI_PP4_TD/README.md

 10. As a user, I would like to be able to send an email to the admin to contact him or share feedback.
 (Could Have) (Epic-3: Contact Form)
 11. As a user, I would like to see the list of books the admin proposes for self-development and visit the Amazon website where I can buy them.
 (Should Have) (Epic4-Product List)
 12. As a user, I would like to log out from my account.
 (Must Have) (Epic-1: Authentication)
-13. As a user, I would like to see the list of all tasks.
+13. As a user, I would like to see the list of all tasks.(Must) (Epic-2:List-Create-Add-Delete-Tasks)